fivestarplugins/fivestarplugins.github.io/plugins/restaurant-reservations/user/manage/ban-customers.md

 ## What happens when a banned customer books?

-By default, Restaurant Reservations delivers an ambiguous message that simply says their booking could not be completed.
+By default, Five Star Restaurant Reservations delivers an ambiguous message that simply says their booking could not be completed.
 The customer isn't told why their booking wasn't completed, in order to minimize negative responses that might effect your business.

 ## Should I ban by email or IP address?